tljwvf/OOLanguageComparison/LambdaExpressionsClosures.md

     (x, y) => x == y

- There are multiple forms of lambdas in C#
+ There are multiple forms of lambdas in C#.
  1. Expression Lambdas = they have an expression on the right

          (input-parameters) => expression